Antonio447-cloud/web-solution-with-wordpress-and-lvm/README.md

 ![uuid-db](./images/uuid-db.png)

-We test the configuration and reload the daemon:
+We test the configuration and reload daemon:

 `sudo mount -a`